Learn to Hunt

 Contact Information by County

 Body color varies from bluish-green dorsally, shading to coppery-blue on the sides, then fading to a light bluish-gray belly.
 It has a deeply rounded body with small eyes set close to the snout.
 The head is large, round, with thin lips surrounding a large, oblique mouth.
 The lateral line is complete with 32 to 40 large cycloid scales.
 The dorsal fin is sickle-shaped with 23 to 32 rays.
 Pharyngeal teeth are short and fragile with about 165 per arch.
-Adults commonly reach 15- to 27-inches in long and weigh 2 to 14 pounds.
+Adults commonly reach 15- to 27-inches long and weigh 2 to 14 pounds.
 Individuals over 40 pounds are not uncommon in commercial landing.

 Plankton, copepods and cladocerans.